u-boot/u-boot/doc/develop/codingstyle.rst

 and ut_check_console_line() instead of using Python to send commands over a pipe to U-Boot.

-Tests run all supported CI systems (gitlab, travis, azure) using scripts in the root of the U-Boot tree.
+Tests run all supported CI systems (GitLab, Azure) using scripts in the root of the U-Boot tree.